 With this job, you can work from anywhere, and that gives you the freedom to manage your own schedule while you earn.
 More companies are focusing on how they can improve online shopping experiences, and demand for this role is growing.
 So, it's a great way to make extra income while on the move.

 I decided to do SEO for two main reasons.
-Firstly, because it combines my two biggest passions: website coding and creative writing.
+Firstly, it combines my two biggest passions: website coding and creative writing.
 Secondly, because I wanted to work abroad and live the digital nomad lifestyle.
-SEO allowed me to do that because it's a low-cost business to setup and you can work from anywhere with just a laptop.
+SEO allowed me to do that because it's a low-cost business to set up, and you can work from anywhere with just a laptop.

 You don’t really need a formal degree.
-However, you will stand out if you have a degree in marketing, business, English or any related field that enhances your ability to create original, relevant content to promote a business’s products and services.
-You also must dedicate some time to studying and preparing yourself to become one.
+However, you will stand out if you have a degree in marketing, business, English, or any related field that enhances your ability to create original, relevant content to promote a business’s products and services.
+You also must dedicate some time to studying and preparing yourself to become one, as John advised:

 On average, a digital marketer can earn around $60,000 a year, but as a beginner, it can be lower, around $30,000.
 If you want to earn more, you have to gain experience and improve your skills by taking courses like Google Digital Marketing & E-commerce Professional Certificate, The Complete Digital Marketing Course, etc.